munna-aziz-hridoy/cam-review-product-analysis-website/README.md

 ## Tools and dependency for creating this app

+#Tools and Dependency:

-- Tools and Dependency: _ React.
+- React.
-  _ React Router.
+- React Router.
-  _ Axios.
+- Axios.
-  _ Tailwind css.
+- Tailwind css.
-  \_Recharts.

-  This will create a bullet point list in your markdown Markup : _ Bullet list
-  _ Nested bullet
-  _ Sub-nested bullet etc
-  _ Bullet list item 2
+- Recharts.